cedar-technologies/website/resume.md

 #### [ElasticSearch Victoria BC](https://www.meetup.com/Victoria-Elastic-Fantastics/)

 * Host and prepare Elastic search events.
-* Provide repositories with exemple on usage.
+* Provide repositories with example on usage.
 * Organize venue for different host to speak at events

+### Education

+* Masters Degree in logistics and supply chain management (IT oriented) Sup de Log, Lyon, France (2009)
+* Degree in Small and Medium Organization Management, Lyon, France (2008)